ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 library appears on the ``Contributing`` page in the respective library's documentation, including:

-- Instrutions for cloning the source repository from GitHub
+- Instructions for cloning the source repository from GitHub
 - URL to the library`s ``Issues`` page
 - Email address for the library's support team